Table of Contents

 No Visiting the Temple

-This belief can also be found in Hinduism, where menstruating women are considered unclean and therefore are unworthy of visiting pious places.
+This belief can also be found in Hinduism, where menstruating women are considered unclean and therefore unworthy of visiting pious places.
 Likewise, these women are also prohibited from attending religious functions.

 A Big Celebration